 - 7.2 (a) Prior to May 1st, the non-residential parent shall notify the residential parent, in writing, of the summer parenting time schedule.
-If the non-residential parent fails to provide the summer schedule by May 1st, then the residential parent shall notify the non-residential parent of the summer schedule in writing by May 20th. - 7.2 (b) The Medium Distance summer schedule must not conflict with any holiday schedule described in 5.4.
-If the Long Distance summer schedule conflicts with the schedule for Father's Day, 4th of July or a birthday, the residential parent may have parenting time as described in 5.4 in the location where the non-residential parent resides and at the residential parent's expense. - 7.2 (c) Whether or not the children are in school, the non-residential parent is entitled to have the children for the total amount of time described below during the period of school summer vacation. - 7.2 (d) Children ages birth to 12 months.
+If the non-residential parent fails to provide the summer schedule by May 1st, then the residential parent shall notify the non-residential parent of the summer schedule in writing by May 20th. - 7.2 (b) The Medium-Distance summer schedule must not conflict with any holiday schedule.
+If the Long-Distance summer schedule conflicts with the schedule for Father's Day, 4th of July or a birthday, the residential parent may have parenting time in the location where the non- residential parent resides and at the residential parent's expense. - 7.2 (c) Whether or not the children are in school, the non-residential parent is entitled to have the children for the total amount of time described below during the period of school summer vacation.